awsdocs/aws-cdk-guide/v2/resources.md

 ## Passing unique identifiers<a name="resources_identifiers"></a>

 Whenever possible, you should pass resources by reference, as described in the previous section\.
 However, there are cases where you have no other choice but to refer to a resource by one of its attributes\.
+Example use cases include the following:
-For example, when you are using the low\-level AWS CloudFormation resources, or need to expose resources to the runtime components of an AWS CDK application, such as when referring to Lambda functions through environment variables\.
++ When you are using low\-level AWS CloudFormation resources
++ When you need to expose resources to the runtime components of an AWS CDK application, such as when referring to Lambda functions through environment variables

 These identifiers are available as attributes on the resources, such as the following\.